Blog

 I recently picked up a limited-edition print titled “Go Into Space” by British illustrator and cartoonist Tom Gauld.
 I’m crazy about it.

 The print features a humble little figure heading into an enormous rocket ship built for one.
-It pretty much perfectly captures the way that I feel when I climb into the Global Moxie machinery every morning.
+It pretty much perfectly captures the way that I feel when I climb into the Big Medium machinery every morning.
 I suspect other entrepreneurs and small businessfolk feel the same.

 For me, life running my own business is composed of roughly equal parts exhiliration, obsession, isolation, triumph, anticipation, danger, inspiration, anxiety and discovery.
 But through it all there’s always, always, always one constant: Adventure.